In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Project model roles

-- Open the Navigation menu (on the left side of your screen)
+- Open the Navigation menu (on the left side of the screen)

-- Go to Settings (bottom of the menu)
+- Go to Settings (at the bottom of the menu)

 - Click on Roles

-In the role menu, you can find a set of default roles, but you can also easily add new roles.
-This can be done clicking on the button, which can be found right next to the table’s header (‘Active roles’).
+In the Roles menu, you will find a set of default roles.
+You can easily add new ones by clicking on the Add role button, located next to the table’s header.

 Both steps are explained below.